joy smith foundation

 nannies, live-in caregivers, agricultural or construction workers

-Unfortunately, it is a lucrative criminal enterprise and traffickers are actively recruiting every day in Canadian urban and rural areas, and across provincial borders.
-It’s a growing Canadian problem that goes largely unnoticed because victims are first lured by false trust and then stripped of their ability to make decisions so that they are ultimately controlled by threats, coercion and manipulation.
+Unfortunately, criminal enterprises and traffickers are actively recruiting every day in Canadian urban and rural areas, and across provincial borders.
+It’s a growing Canadian problem that goes largely unnoticed because victims are first lured by false trust and then stripped of their ability to make decisions so that they are ultimately controlled by threats, coercion, and manipulation.

 Knowledge is our greatest protection.
 The more we know and understand about human trafficking, the more we can do to prevent it.